feklee/rotogamesq/README.md

     - On client load (communication via [Socket.IO][7], automatically repeated until connection is available):

-      . hiscores retrieved from LocalStorage,
+      . hiscores are retrieved from localStorage,

-      . updated hiscores requested from the server,
+      . updated hiscores are requested from the server,

-      . unsaved hiscores sent to the server.
+      . unsaved hiscores are sent to server.

     - On new hiscores on server: new saved hiscores broadcasted to all clients